res0nance-x/WebServer/README.md

 - Regular Click - Opens/navigates to files and folders normally

 ### Keyboard Navigation
-- Left Arrow (←) - Navigate to parent directory (go up one level)
-- Right Arrow (→) - Navigate to next directory in history (if available, like browser forward)
+- Navigate files in the directory list with the up (↑) and down (↓) arrows and then selecting a file or subdirectory with enter.
+- Exit viewing of media by pressing escape.
+- Open media in a seperate tab with ctrl-enter
-- Backspace - Alternative way to go to parent directory
+- Go to parent directory with backspace

 ### Search/Filter
-- Start Typing - Automatically filters the file list in real-time.
-Files and folders are filtered as you type in the search box.
+- Select filter area and start Files and folders are filtered as you type in the search box.
 Filter is case-insensitive
 - Sort Controls - Click column headers or sort buttons to reorder files
 - Responsive Layout - Touch-friendly on mobile devices